 Those are the odds posted before the game begins.
 Once the game starts, imagine Texas Tech goes up 4 runs on Florida by the top of the 5th inning.
 The sportsbooks may change the odds to something like:

 Sportsbooks realize Texas Tech has moved into the favorite position in the game despite being originally slated as the underdogs.
-For bettors looking to make live wagers, taking Texas Tech to win at this point may not be as favorable, but the sportsbooks realize their odds have increased.
+For bettors looking to make live wagers, taking Texas Tech to win at this point would not be as favorable with the original lines, but the sportsbooks realize their odds have increased, and they'll change their lines accordingly.

 The most common live betting changes are with the point spread odds.
 Alternative point spreads will likely surface.
 There may be a few live props, but these are not as common.
 The main things to look out for are changes to the point spread, money line, and total odds and payouts.